 This could help clubs with membership down the road.
 If a club, say SNHS, hosts an event like pHun Night and gets a similar turn out to what they did, that is around 100 students who are being exposed to the club.

-Another club who often hosts events for the community targeted at younger students is the English National Honors Society, which goes to local elementary schools and reads books to the students.
+Another club who often hosts events for the community targeted at younger students is the National English Honor Society, which goes to local elementary schools and reads books to the students.

-When clubs go out of their way to target younger students, it helps the students at the events become more interested in school topics, such as reading or science, making the topics look more fun and appealing to study further as they go through schooling.
+When clubs go out of their way to target younger students, it helps the students at the events become more interested in school topics, such as reading or science, making the topics look more fun and appealing to study further as they grow up.

-While rare, more clubs are starting to include younger students in their events, one of which being the National Honors Society, who hosts a yearly Trunk-or-Treat to benefit the club and hand out candy for children in the community.
+While rare, more clubs are starting to include younger students in their events.
+National Honor Society hosts a yearly Trunk-or-Treat to benefit the club and hand out candy for children in the community.

-Even though events like Trunk-or-Treat provide students nothing but tasty candy and stomach aches, it provides younger students with students in high school to look up to and aspire to be in their further education.
+Even though events like Trunk-or-Treat provide students nothing but tasty candy and stomach aches, it provides younger students with students in high school to look up to.

 The exposure of working with young students and the success that the clubs have found, more clubs should host these kinds of events to help promote education to the community.